 All this underlines that, when managed effectively, regulatory change can bring benefits to the firm.
 Financial services organisations have secured savings of up to 20% by thinking more innovatively about the structure of their change portfolios.
 They have focused on reducing duplication, improving project success rates and using resources more efficiently.
 For example, where a legislatively-driven change requires redefinition of a business process, they should ensure that all the requirements are included in the new process design.

 Alternatively, organising the portfolio around each key business process may enable the company to combine strategic and mandated changes, utilise resource more effectively and avoid “digging up the road” multiple times.
 This approach has been used effectively in the banking sector where there can be a multiplicity of legislative changes that need to be delivered simultaneously.

-By focusing on these opportunities, companies may well learn to like legislation, or at least to manage its burdens better.
+By focusing on these opportunities, organisations may well learn to like legislation, or at least to manage its burdens better.